cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 * The Voice of the Council Special Objective only gives +3 votes instead of +5.

 #### Action Cards and Political Cards
-* When drawing an Action Card or Political Card with the "2pX" symbol, it must be [recycled](#Recycle) immediately.
+* When drawing an Action Card or Political Card with the "2pX" or "23px" symbol, it must be [recycled](#Recycle) immediately.
 <div>

 <div>